The Story of the Leisure World Globe

 - – The Historical Society of Laguna Woods (now Laguna Woods History Center) assumed ownership and put up $50,000 and raised another $21,000 from individual and corporate donations.
 The Globe was fully refurbished and installed adjacent to Clubhouse 7 off Moulton Parkway.

 2005 – After Ross Cortese died at the age of 74 in 1991, Rossmoor Corp. went through dissolution and its registered assets were reassigned to Cortese’s heirs.
-The three homeowners’ associations and the common-areas association of Leisure World – Laguna Woods paid royalties to Cortese’s heirs to use their registered assets including the names, Cortese, Rossmoor, and Leisure World as well as symbols such as The Globe, the family’s coat of arms, etc. Litigation over these royalties between the family and community governance was settled with a court-ordered choice either to continue paying royalties or to remove all the references to the family’s registered assets.
-Community governance chose the latter and removed all references to the family’s registered assets, which forced renaming the community to Laguna Woods Village.
+The three homeowners’ associations and the common-areas association of Leisure World – Laguna Woods paid royalties to Cortese’s heirs to use their registered assets including the names, Cortese, Rossmoor, and Leisure World as well as symbols such as The Globe, the family’s coat of arms, etc. Litigation over these royalties between the family and community governance was settled with a court-ordered choice of either continuing paying royalties or removing all the references to the family’s registered assets.
+Community governance chose the latter and removed all references to the family’s registered assets for the ed renaming of the Laguna Woods Village community.

 2007 – As part of the court settlement, The Globe was finally dismantled and dumped as scrap in May 2007.
 Residents of Laguna Woods Village were both sad and angry to see this beloved symbol destroyed.

 Note: A small section of the original Globe was saved by a resident, who recently donated it to the Laguna Woods History Center.